learningd3/learningd3.github.io/_posts/2016-12-08-using-es6-with-d3.md

 .attr("x", (d, i) => i * 10)
 {% endhighlight %}

 Arrow Functions provide a shorter syntax for writing anonymous functions in JavaScript.
 If you have one argument you don't need to include parenthesis.
 If you you have 0 or 2+ arguments you will need to include parenthesis.
 Anytime you normally write an anonymous function, you can replace them with the arrow function.
-One caveat is that `this` might not work the way you expect when using arrow functions.
+One caveat is that Javascript's `this` might not work the way you expect when using arrow functions.
 If you need to reference the element inside the function (e.g. `d3.select(this)`) you will need to use a normal anonymous function.

 ## let and const
 {% highlight javascript %}